zjp292/CS305Mod5Assignment/README.md

 # CS305Mod5Assignment

 ## This is a project based on recreating all of the Shrek movies and producing them through ASCII image art with the goal of creating the new  art genre: "Post-Post-Contemporary-Modern Art".

+## This is a declaration of war on the modern world

 ### I plan to use GNU's free general public license to acomplish this project.